getChapter/candidate-project/README.md

 Health insurance is filled with dozens of confusing terms - here are a few that should help you out with this project.

 - Premium: the amount that you pay every month for the Medicare plan.
 - Bid ID: A unique identifier for Medicare Advantage plans.
-Of the form "Hxxx-xxx-xxx".
+Of the form "Hxxxx-xxx-xxx".

 ## Data Files